HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/portlets.md

 The `undeploy-portlet` command is used to undeploy the portlets in the target DX servers.

+!!! note
-**Note:** Undeploy-portlet command takes a backup of the XML file of the deployed portlet application and application \(EAR\) if user has given enableBackup as true.
+    Undeploy-portlet command takes a backup of the XML file of the deployed portlet application and application \(EAR\) if user has given enableBackup as true.
 By default, enableBackup is set to true and placed in the `store/outputFiles/portlets/backup/undeploy-portlet/`.
 In case, if the undeployed portlet is required again, then the user can restore the portlet WAR file from the downloaded portlet application EAR file along with the exported deployable portlet application XML file.

 -   **Command description**